 Aside from that, you will have to consider that some fish are very aggressive, while others are larger.

-If you notice that the fish in your aquarium is swimming at the top of the tank, you should take quick action to save them.
+If you notice that the fish in your aquarium is swimming at the top of the tank, you should take quick action to know their situation.

 Low oxygen levels, diseases, excess ammonia, dissolved gases, or even excess nitrate can suffocate and kill your fish.

 As a result, you should find a solution as quickly as possible to avoid suffocating your beloved fish.

 Besides, you should also maintain good aquarium practices, such as checking the water temperature and PH levels.

 Also, you should regularly aerate the water by changing one-third of the water more frequently.

 We hope you have found the answers you’ve been looking for!

 Zoey is a long-time pet owner and animal rights advocate, a vital part of Purrfect n’ Pawesome.
 She shares her unique experiences and learnings with her readers to enhance their understanding of pet behavior and nutrition.
 Along with being an active pet writer, she volunteers at multiple animal shelters, rescue centres with some bespokenly awesome pets.

 Zoey has a lot to share when raising the pets and spending life being their true friends.
 She has a quite pampered Persian cat and a Ragdoll, whom she loves the most.
 Readout her blogs to know more about being a responsible parent to your beloved pets.